microsoft/language-server-protocol/_specifications/lsp/3.18/language/colorPresentation.md

 interface ColorPresentation {
 	/**
 	 * The label of this color presentation.
 It will be shown on the color
 	 * picker header.
-By default this is also the text that is inserted when
+By default, this is also the text that is inserted when
 	 * selecting this color presentation.
 	 */
 	label: string;
 	/**
 	 * An [edit](#TextEdit) which is applied to a document when selecting
 	 * this presentation for the color.
-When omitted the
+When omitted, the
 	 * [label](#ColorPresentation.label) is used.
 	 */
 	textEdit?: TextEdit;